FanDuel promo code: Get $300 in bonus bets for NFL, MLB, and WNBA betting on Tuesday

 MLB betting preview

-In MLB betting, the Houston Astros (78-66) and the Toronto Blue Jays (82-61) square off at 7:07 p.m.
+In MLB betting, the St. Louis Cardinals (72-73) are on the road to play the Seattle Mariners (76-68) at 9:40 p.m.
 ET.
-The Astros have dropped three of their past four games.
-The Blue Jays have lost two straight games themselves.
-Jose Berrios (9-5, 4.02 ERA) starts for the Blue Jays.
-Luis Garcia (1-1, 4.50 ERA) counters for the Astros.
-The Blue Jays are a -158 moneyline favorite, and the over/under is set at 8.5.
+The Mariners are on a three-game win streak, including a 4-2 win over the Cardinals last night.
+George Kirby (8-7, 4.47 ERA) takes the mound for Seattle, and Matthew Liberatore (7-11, 4.15 ERA) does the same for the Cards.
+The Mariners are a -210 moneyline favorite, and the over/under is 7.5.
 Earn $300 in bonus bets if your first wager of $5 or more wins at FanDuel:

 WNBA betting preview